TransatAR-Dev-Team/TranslatAR/README.md

 ## Common Commands

 This project uses a `Makefile` to provide simple commands for common operations.
-Below is a list of some of the most frequently used ones.
+Below is a list of some of the most frequently used ones (non-exhaustive).

 Run `make` or `make help` at any time to see the list of all available commands.